communityinclusion/explorevr.org/_posts/2014-04-23-Average-time-spent-in-VR.md

 The chart presents data for all three types of VR agencies:

-- General: serving clients with all except visual disabilities
+- General: serving all VR clients, with exception of visually-impaired clients
-- Blind: exclusively serving clients with visual disabilities
+- Blind: serving blind and visually impaired clients
 - Combined: serving all VR clients

 The chart displays three measures: